-Our executive officers, directors, greater than five percent shareholders and their affiliates beneficially own approximately 62.1% of our common shares and, upon closing of the global offering, that same group will beneficially own approximately 50.1% of our outstanding common shares (including common shares in the form of ADSs).
+Our executive officers, directors, greater than five percent shareholders and their affiliates beneficially own approximately % of our outstanding common shares (including common shares in the form of ADSs).
 Depending on the level of attendance at our general meetings of shareholders, these shareholders either alone or voting together as a group may be in a position to determine or significantly influence the outcome of decisions taken at any such general meeting.
 Any shareholder or group of shareholders controlling more than 50% of the share capital present and voting at our general meetings of shareholders may control any shareholder resolution requiring a simple majority, including the appointment of board members, certain decisions relating to our capital structure, and the approval of certain significant corporate transactions.
 Among other consequences, this concentration of ownership may prevent or discourage unsolicited acquisition proposals that you may believe are in your best interest as one of our shareholders.
 Some of these persons or entities may have interests different than yours.
 For example, because many of these shareholders purchased their common shares at prices substantially below the price at which ADSs and common shares are being sold in the global offering and have held their common shares for a longer period, they may be more interested in selling our company to an acquirer than other investors or they may want us to pursue strategies that deviate from the interests of other shareholders.